Biswajitsahoo897/Gfg_160_DaysCoding/Day_151/README.md

 Given a weighted directed graph with `V` vertices (numbered from 0 to V-1) and `E` edges, represented by a 2D array `edges[][]`, where `edges[i] = [u, v, w]` represents an edge from node `u` to `v` with weight `w`.
 You are also given a source vertex `src`.

-Your task is to compute the shortest distances from the source to all other vertices.

 ### Rules:
 - If a vertex is unreachable from the source, its distance should be marked as `10^8`.